 The Perdix AI is designed with both recreational and technical divers in mind.
 This is a bulletproof dive computer that will easily grow with your diving.

-If you already know the Shearwater Perdix AI is for you, click the button below to see the latest price and any discounts that may apply at Amazon.
+If you already know the Shearwater Perdix AI is for you, click the button below to see the latest price and availability at either Amazon or the House of Scuba.

 Click on the link below to take you to the answer of your most pressing question, or continue scrolling to read the entire Shearwater Perdix AI review.

 This dive computer has all the functionality you'd expect from a high-end device.

 It will serve you well in shallow reefs, deep wrecks, and cave diving.

 Bluetooth Ready - Connects to your Desktop Computer

 Sometimes it's the little things that make all the difference!